Gamingapple0/memegenerator/README.md

 # React Meme Generator Website

-This is a web application built using React that allows users to generate meme templates and customize them by adding their own text.
+This is a web application built using React that allows users tohe application fetches meme templates from an API and displays them on the homepage.
+The user can then select a meme template and customize it by adding their own text..
 The application is easy to use and intuitive, with a simple interface that enables users to quickly create and share their own memes.

 ## How to use